-Concluding her Masters’ thesis, Joubert articulates a similar initial desire to isolate the origin of the Apple Girl fairytale, believing that this would somehow lead her to the meaning of the story and an interpretation with which to frame her performance as a solo puppet manipulator.
-She soon realized the impossibility of this task because “all fairy tales are stitched and patched from elements borrowed by their tellers from a vast inter-cultural network of themes and plots.”
+Concluding her Master’s thesis, Joubert articulates a similar initial desire to isolate the origin of the Apple Girl fairytale, believing that this would somehow lead her to the meaning of the story and an interpretation with which to frame her performance as a solo puppet manipulator.
+She soon realised the impossibility of this task, because “all fairy tales are stitched and patched from elements borrowed by their tellers from a vast inter-cultural network of themes and plots.”
 Writing about widely circulated tales, literary critic Walter Benjamin insists that storytelling is always the art of repeating stories so compact that they preclude any detailed, individualising analysis.
-This compactness is perhaps part of the initial visual appeal of Joubert’s work – seeing all these enchanting components neatly fitted together into a small space, on a small stage – but anthropologist Dr Patricia Henderson takes this further when describing Joubert’s style of fashioning tales out of the pared down dimensions of fairy stories:
+This compactness is, perhaps, part of the initial visual appeal of Joubert’s work – seeing all these enchanting components neatly fitted together into a small space, on a small stage – but anthropologist Dr Patricia Henderson takes this further when describing Joubert’s style of fashioning tales out of the pared down dimensions of fairy stories:

 Except that this is anything but a new form.
-The first puppet theatre historian Charles Magnin states in Histoire des Marionnettes (History of Puppets, 1852) that puppets originated from ancient idols and therefore appeared in the context of ceremonies and in terms of religious customs.
-Basil Jones describes this time-honored art as a particular genre characterized by two things: the single extraordinary idea of the will-to-live; and puppet performance as an authorial process, with potentialities that can be released only in the performance itself, because it is only here that these are identified.
-By its very nature, a puppet is an object and therefore by definition, lifeless; only living and breathing because the puppeteer takes great care to make the puppet appear to be alive.
+The first puppet theatre historian, Charles Magnin, states in Histoire des Marionnettes (History of Puppets, 1852) that puppets originated from ancient idols and, therefore, appeared in the context of ceremonies and in terms of religious customs.
+Basil Jones describes this time-honoured art as a particular genre characterised by two things: the single extraordinary idea of the will-to-live; and puppet performance as an authorial process, with potentialities that can be released only in the performance itself, because it is only here that these are identified.
+By its very nature, a puppet is an object and, by definition, lifeless; only living and breathing because the puppeteer takes great care to make the puppet appear to be alive.
 The primary work of the puppet, more fundamental than the interpretation of written text (the script the story follows) or directorial vision (the performance of the story) is to strive towards life.

 Delving into the long history and philosophical theory of puppetry, I ended up not only interrogating sculpture as a study of form and performance as transformation through movement, but I was soon reflecting on puppetry as a form of authorship too.
 And in exploring all of this, I found myself repeatedly returning to Michel Foucault’s difficult question, “What is an author?”